masak/alma/spec/01-lexical-grammar.md

 ## 1.6 Identifiers

 An _identifier_ begins with an alphabetic ASCII character or underscore (`_`), and consists of one or more alphanumeric characters or underscore.
-Also:

-* An identifier is allowed to contain one or more hyphens (`-`), as long as each hyphen is neither first nor last in the identifier, and each hyphen is followed by an ASCII letter.
-* An identifier is allowed to contain one or more apostrophes (`'`), as long as each apostrophe is not first in the identifier, and each hyphen either is followed by an ASCII letter, or is part of a sequence of one or more apostrophes last in the identifier as long as there is still at least one other character before.
-* Asterisks may appear in an identifier _only_ if one appears first and one appears last, but no asterisks appear anywhere else.
+Asterisks may appear in an identifier _only_ if one appears first and one appears last, but no asterisks appear anywhere else.

 The following are examples of valid identifiers by the above rules: